realrate/Causing/README.md

 You have to provide the following information, as done in the example code below:

 - Define all your model variables as SymPy symbols.
-- In _define_equations_ define a python function containing the model equations and returning them in topological order, that is, in order of computation.
+- In _define_equations_ define a python SymPy function containing the model equations and returning them in topological.
+Note that in Sympy some operators are special, e.g. Max() instead of max(). order, that is, in order of computation.
 - In _model_dat_, the dictionary to be returned, further specify
     - _xvars_: exogenous variables corresponding to data _xdat_